pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 **Secondary Goals:**
 1. Provide a standard way for other emitters to leverage field-level error information
-2. Enable multi-protocol schemas to express error handling once, generate appropriately for each target
+2. Enable multi-protocol schemas to express error handling once and generate appropriately for each target
-3. Support workflow orchestration and microservices patterns that require similar error handling
+3. Make error handling documentation more consistent and accurate by computing error information that must otherwise be specified manually

 <br>